openego/eTraGo/doc/contributing.rst

 When requesting reviews, please keep in mind it might be a significant effort to review the PR.
 Try to make it easier for them and keep the overall effort as low as possible.
-Therefore,

-* asking for reviewing specific aspects helps reviewers a lot to focus on the relevant parts
+* Asking for reviewing specific aspects helps reviewers a lot to focus on the relevant parts.
-* when multiple people are asked for a review it should be avoided that they check/test the same things.
-Be even more specific what you expect from someone in particular.
+* When multiple people are requested for a review, try to avoid having them check or test the same aspects.
+Be as specific as possible about what you expect from each reviewer.

 Documentation